Start Pre-painting Lessons

 They are made in Ireland for Kalish Brushes.
 Kalish Pure Sable Series 8B

-Sand and repaint the easel.
+Sand and repaint my sitting easel.

-Dressing up my easel is the first step, it's been out in the sun and rain a lot.
+Dressing up my easel is my first step, it's been out in the sun and rain a lot.
 It may look strange but it works great.
 No matter what size painting support I'm painting on, the top of the support matches to the bottom of the view.
 Also, the angle of the support panel is adjacent to my eyes view.
 Let me explain.
 The top of the support and the bottom of the support are both the same distance from my eyes, so I see a squarely shaped panel..
 That's an adjustable leg at the back for rocky terrain, and the table ledge that holds the two sides apart is usually flat down, it's drying now.

 Click to make one.